diwanmuhamad/neuronet-dao/README.md

 #### 🔧 **Fund the Canister**

-The canister needs ICP balance to pay transfer fees.
+The canister needs ICP balance to pay transfer fees when finalizing purchases.
 After deployment, fund the canister:

 ```bash
 # Get canister account ID